-Applications can be made online, by phone, and by paper form ('application channel').
+Applications can be made online (only by the applicant), by phone, and by paper form ('application channel').
 Also, it is possible for Funeral Support Payment applicants to submit evidence online.
-If a client is applying online, they will receive a message guiding them to a new portal to upload their documents.
+If a client is applying online, they will receive a message guiding them to a portal to upload their documents.

 Social Security Scotland processes each application received and makes a determination whether to approve or deny the application.
 An application will be denied if the client is not eligible or provides insufficient evidence to demonstrate their eligibility to receive a Funeral Support Payment.
 An application will be authorised if the applicant is eligible and can provide the appropriate evidence to receive a Funeral Support Payment.
 Applicants may also withdraw their application before a determination is made.
+However, withdrawal of an application removes the right to a redetermination.

 Social Security Scotland aims to process completed applications within ten working days of receiving all supporting evidence for an application, and they will make payment as soon as possible thereafter.
 Applications may take longer to process if copies of documents need to be requested and received from clients.
 This is less likely when applicants choose to work with a funeral director and provide Social Security Scotland with consent to contact that funeral director.
-This is because the funeral director often has all required information available and the payment can be made directly to the funeral director, if the client is eligible and consents for Social Security Scotland to pay the funeral director.
+This is because the funeral director often has most of the required information available and the payment can be made directly to the funeral director, if the client is eligible and consents for Social Security Scotland to pay the funeral director.